Prag8855/aab/content/glossary/Blue Card.md

     guides/residence-permit.md
 ---

-The EU Blue Card (*Blaue Karte*) is a [residence permit](/glossary/Aufenthaltstitel) for skilled workers with a university degree.
+The EU Blue Card (*Blaue Karte*) is a [residence permit](/glossary/Aufenthaltstitel) for skilled workers.
 It allows you to live and work in Germany.

 ![Example German Blue Card](/images/german-blue-card.jpg)